Patent valuation: Option-based method

 Differing relative to the above methods, an option-based methodology takes into consideration the options and opportunities related to the investment.
 It relies on option pricing models (e.g. Black–Scholes) for stock options to achieve a valuation of a given intellectual property asset.
 In these cases, patents may be valued using the techniques developed for financial options, as applied via a real options framework.
 The key parallel is that a patent provides its owner the right to exclude others from using the underlying invention, so both patents and stock options represent a right to exploit an asset in the future, and to exclude others from using it.
 The patent (option) will have value to the buyer (owner) only to the extent that the expected price in the future exceeds the opportunity cost of earning just as much in a risk-less alternative.
 Thus patent rights can be thought of as corresponding to a call option and may be valued correspondingly.
 See Contingent claim valuation, as well as Business valuation, for further discussion.

-Qualitative approach

-This method does not rely on purely financial analytical data.
-In fact, the valuation in this method is performed through the analysis of different indicators with the purpose of rating the patent right, i.e. of determining its importance quality in terms of aspects that can impact the value of an intellectual property asset, covering legal aspects, the technology level of the innovation, market details and company organization.
-Commonly, the method is implemented through questionnaires comprising all these different criteria.
-Examples of questions included in such questionnaires can be: